d4rkr00t/evo/README.md

   - [x] Task execution
   - [x] Task dependencies
   - [ ] File System
-- [ ] Store STDOUT + STDERR of a command and replay output
 - [ ] REFACTOR: Generic create a task from a rule
 - [ ] Different info
   - [ ] Show what's included in hash for a workspace – `scu show-hash pkg-a` or `scu show-hash pkg-a target`